microsoft/ignite25-LAB543-perform-threat-hunting-in-microsoft-sentinel/lab/instructions/LAB_AK_10_Lab1_Ex01_Hunting_Defender.md

 This *bonus* task explores Notebooks in Microsoft Sentinel Data lake.
 You will be using Visual Studio Code to access Notebooks, and installing a number of Visual Studio Code extensions.

 >**Note:** Visual Studio Code is already installed on the lab VM.
-Prior experience with Visual Studio Code, Jupyter Notebooks and Python codingis recommended.
+Prior experience with Visual Studio Code, Jupyter Notebooks and Python coding is recommended.

 1. Expand *Data lake exploration* in Microsoft Sentinel and select **Notebooks**.